Massive US economic rescue plan is only the start, experts say - RFI

 Washington (AFP)

-The US Congress is poised to push through an emergency spending measure unlike any ever seen to help ease the economic damage inflicted by the coronavirus pandemic, but analysts warn it is only a first step.
+The US Senate overnight pushed through an emergency spending measure unlike any ever seen to help ease the economic damage inflicted by the coronavirus pandemic, but analysts warn that it can only be a first step.

-The massive $2 trillion bill is expensive and covers huge swaths of US society.
+The massive $2.2 trillion bill is unprecedented and covers huge swaths of US society.
 It includes cash payments to most Americans, expanded unemployment insurance and food benefits, loans to small businesses, funds to support overwhelmed hospitals and help for distressed industries like airlines.

-But even Senate Majority Leader Mitch McConnell seems to acknowledge that it might not be enough to get the economy running again.
+Even Senate Majority Leader Mitch McConnell seemed to acknowledge that it might not be enough to get the economy running again.

 "This is not even a stimulus package.
-It is emergency relief," McConnell said in a statement to the Senate.
+It is emergency relief," McConnell said in a statement to the Senate before the bill was approved unanimously.

 But with some forecasters predicting a shocking 14 percent contraction of the US economy in the second quarter, as well as a severe global recession this year, economists urge lawmakers to prepare to do more to help cushion the blow for millions who have lost their jobs as huge areas of the economy are forced to shut down.